Installing the apps#

 You can check which version of ecodata you have installed by running:

-mamba list ecodata
+conda list ecodata

 You can see new releases on the releases page